 On the other hand, the small phase (red line) is negative (attractive interaction).
-There is a divergent behavior at $\tilde{T}$, and finally, for $\tilde{T}<1$, it becomes positive again (repulsive interaction).
+There is a divergent behavior at $\tilde{T}=1$, and finally, for $\tilde{T}<1$, it becomes positive again (repulsive interaction).
 So, the attractive behavior and the divergent points are in the coexistence phase.
-These regions are excluded due to the fact that the equation of state is invalid in the coexistence phase.
-So, there is only an attractive interaction among the molecules of the fluid.
+These regions are excluded because the equation of state is invalid in the coexistence phase.
+So, there is only an attractive interaction among the fluid molecules.

-For values $\tilde{T}\leq1$, the trend of the reduced normalized curvature is depicted in Fig. \ref{fig4}.
-In this case, the two divergent points disappear, appearing a negative well-like potential at $\tilde{v}=1$.
-Moreover, as $\tilde{T}$ decreases in magnitude, this well-like potential is shallower.

 Now, it is important to examine the critical exponent of $\tilde{\mathcal{R}}_{N}$ near the critical point along the coexistence curves for small phase (sp) and large phase (lp), which can give us some universal properties of the system.
 In general, it satisfies